thejonathanjin/SimplyPoetry/README.md

-# Foobar
+# SimplyPoetry

-Foobar is a Python library for dealing with word pluralization.
+SimplyPoetry is a Python Web App for writing your own and submitting poetry, so far, locally to a development server.

+The end goal is to create a Web Server that will collect all submissions from users so that users can share their creative work.

 ## Installation